 In addition to a physical model set there are many free, open-source software packages for building and visualizing organic molecules.
-One fairly user-friendly program is Avogadro, which can be downloaded for Mac/Windows/Linux at avogadro.cc.
+One fairly user-friendly program is Avogadro, which can be downloaded for Mac/Windows/Linux at avogadro.cc (Links to an external site.).